pepkit/example_peps/README.md

 # example_peps

-*Prerequisite:* You first need to install the .

 This repository contains examples of [Portable Encapsulated Projects](http://pepkit.github.io).
-These examples show you how to format your projects as PEPs.
 You can read these examples into either `python` or `R`:

 ## Python